Levilutz/kube-ecr-login/README.md

 * AWS credentials with ECR Pull access.

 ### Steps
-1. (Optional) Copy the `kube-ecrlogin.yaml` file wherever you want it.
-2. Add cluster Secrets for AWS stuff:
+1. Add cluster Secrets for AWS stuff.
+The easiest way to do this is by running the provided script, which expects four positional arguments: `bash aws_secret.sh <AWS_ACCESS_KEY_ID> <AWS_SECRET_ACCESS_KEY> <AWS_DEFAULT_REGION> <AWS_ECR_SERVER>`
   * `AWS_ACCESS_KEY_ID`: [As documented](https://docs.aws.amazon.com/sdkref/latest/guide/setting-global-aws_access_key_id.html)
   * `AWS_SECRET_ACCESS_KEY`: [As documented](https://docs.aws.amazon.com/sdkref/latest/guide/setting-global-aws_secret_access_key.html)
   * `AWS_DEFAULT_REGION`: [As documented](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-region)
   * `AWS_ECR_SERVER`: Eg. `12345678901234.dkr.ecr.us-east-1.amazonaws.com`
+2. Prepare your local environment for `kubectl`, through `KUBECONFIG` or however else you choose.
-3. Just run `kubectl apply -f kube-ecrlogin.yaml`.
+3. If your cluster has RBAC, run `kubectl apply --overwrite -f kube-ecrlogin-rbac.yaml`.
+If not, run `kubectl apply --overwrite -f kube-ecrlogin.yaml`.
+  * You can check if RBAC is enabled with `kubectl api-versions | grep rbac`.
+If you get any results along the lines of `rbac.authorization.k8s.io/v1`, your cluster probably has it enabled.

+### Removing from Cluster
+Don't want or need this anymore?
+Just run the provided script: `bash uninstall.sh`

 ## Building yourself
 Want to build the images yourself?
 It's easy.